 So, what tools should you be using and reviewing to troubleshoot performance and capacity management issues?

-One important tool set for monitoring is the vSphere command-line tool esxtop, which is included within fully installed versions of ESX/vSphere or resxtop.
+One important tool set for monitoring is the vSphere command-line tool esxtop, which is included within fully installed versions ESX/vSphere or resxtop.
 It is used to monitor remotely with the VMware vMA (virtual Management Assistant).
-Both tools can be used for obtaining an instant snapshot of counter information via the command line interface, and additionally historical results can be archived to raw Cluster Shared Volumes (CSV) format for review in a more simplified form or for use at a later point in time.
+Both tools can be used for obtaining an instant snapshot counter information via the command line interface, and additionally historical results can be archived to raw Cluster Shared Volumes (CSV) format for review in a more simplified form or for use at a later point in time.

-At first glance it can be confusing to try and change to different hardware resource statistics, but when you press the letters displayed within the command-line interface session, it allows you to toggle to the desired information on most relevant hardware resources.
+At glance it can be confusing to try and change to different hardware resource statistics, but when you press the letters displayed within the command-line interface session, it allows you to toggle to the desired information on most relevant hardware resources.

 To begin a simplified fault-finding process, the following is a good command for capturing all performance counters into a single CSV file in batch mode: